Zymbit-Wallet/eth-zymbit-keyring/README.md

 ### addAccounts( n = 1 )

 Used to add new accounts to the keyring starting from `m/44'/60'/0'/0` and incrementing the last index each time.
-Takes the number of accounts you want to add to the keyring `n` as a parameter, and returns an array of size `n` including the Ethereum addresses of the accounts added.
+Takes the number of accounts you want to add to the keyring `n` as a parameter (defaults to `n = 1`), and returns an array of size `n` including the Ethereum addresses of the accounts added.

 ### getAccounts()